gabischool/Week9_React_Instagram_Clone/README.md

 - [ ]  You will implement a callback to increase the "likes count" on posts, and hand it through props several levels down into a nested component.
 - [ ]  Look through the code before you start.
 There are a lot of files.
 Not all of them need code added to them.
 Start in the App.js file and read the instructions there.

----

-Your project should end up looking like [this](https://tm.gabischool.com/assets/themes/admin/images/TM/section_two/week_one/day_two/insta-clone.png)

 ### Task 3: Stretch Goals